Ren0k/Project-Atmospheric-Drag/README.md

 In addition, 2 tangent vectors are computed so a 'Catmull-Rom Spline' can be created between every mach key.
 This allows you to use the same hermite interpolator to get the most exact values between mach keys.
-Of course you can use a linear method (example provided), or simple round your mach number to the nearest key.
+Of course you can use a linear method (example provided), or simply round your mach number to the nearest key.

 The function 'useProfile' demonstrates a few of these concepts and it will make more sense looking through this file.